 Helpful Information – Tips and Advice to make your Family Safari with Teens more enjoyable

-Involving your Teenagers in the planning of your Family Safari in Uganda heightens their sense of anticipation and excitement.
+Involving your Teenagers in planning your Family Safari in Uganda heightens their anticipation and excitement.

-Go over the various activities such as Gorilla Tracking, Chimpanzee Tracking, White Water Rafting, Horseback Riding Safaris, ATV Quad Biking in the Wild, Hot Air Balloon Safaris, Hiking, Biking, dugout canoeing, but also relaxing on a sandy beach, or even fishing.
+Go over the various activities such as Gorilla Tracking, Chimpanzee Tracking, White Water Rafting, Horseback Riding Safaris, ATV Quad Biking in the Wild, Hot Air Balloon Safaris, Hiking, Biking, dugout canoeing, but also relaxing on a sandy beach on the remote, tropical Ssese Islands, or even sports fishing.

-Uganda is a bio-diverse country, a country filled with scenic beauty, 26% of the country is made up of lakes and rivers and activities that go along with them.
+Uganda is a bio-diverse country, a country filled with scenic beauty.
+26% of the country comprises lakes and rivers and the activities that go along with them.

-Uganda is the most ethnically diverse country in the world and also the youngest nations, with over 60% of the population below 16 years old.
+Uganda is the most ethnically diverse country globally and the youngest nation, with over 60% of the population below 16 years old.

 From dancing and drumming lessons to learning how the ancient hunting and gathering ways of the first people of the forest – the Batwa Pygmies.